Michalis Liapis: Political career

 Following the restoration of democracy after the fall of the Regime of the Colonels, Liapis played a leading role in the establishment of ONNED, New Democracy's youth wing.

 In 1977 he was appointed special advisor on communications and public relations matters at the prime minister's office, whose incumbent was his uncle Konstantinos Karamanlis.

 In 1980, upon the election of Konstantinos Karamanlis as President of Greece, he was appointed director of the President's private office.
-Liapis retained that position until 1985, when Karamanlis' tenure ended.
+Liapis retained that position until 1985, when Karamanlis' tenure ended due to the constitutional crisis triggered by Andreas Papandreou.

 He was first elected a member of the Greek Parliament in the 1985 general election, when he was returned for the Greater Athens (B) constituency on the New Democracy ticket.
 He was reelected at every election until the 2007 general election.
 He kept his seat until 2009, when he announced that he would not contest that year's snap election.

 From December 1992 to October 1993, he was Deputy Minister for Trade.

 In March 2004 he was appointed Minister for Transport and Communications.

 In September 2007 he was appointed Minister for Culture, a position he held until January 2009.

 He is the author of three political books: "For a radical Renewal", "For a New Morality" and "For a Creative Overthrow".

-He is fluent in French and English.